Protocol Design

 If a user holds both +N long and -N short of the same series:

-- Net obligation = 0
+- Net settlement = 0

 - Net exposure = 0